top of page

 New Growth

-Have you ever watched a plant grow?
 Some plants seem to blossom and grow big right away.
 Other plants grow slowly and get bigger over time.
 Friendships can be like this, too.

 Bunny is my favorite